 DoD manages significant training lands, as well as other important assets, in cold regions across the globe.
 Resource management in these regions poses unique challenges related to environmental extremes and highly dynamic and rugged landscapes.
 In particular, permafrost condition and rates of change, especially as these relate to fire and hydrologic cycles, play a significant role in dictating ecosystem dynamics in interior Alaska where DoD training lands are located.
 In addition, climate change and climate variability pose new challenges for cold region activities and infrastructure, both in interior Alaska and along the coastal margins.
 To effectively manage natural resources, accomplish its mission, and ensure resilience under climate change, DoD requires a better understanding of the dynamics of cold region ecosystems today and into the future.
 SERDP and ESTCP projects are investigating the effects of permafrost dynamics on built and natural systems, including wetland hydrology, and fire frequency and intensity effects on boreal forests.

 Pacific Island Ecology and Management

 The military is a major land manager in Hawaii and on other Pacific islands.
-Recent development and the native biota’s extreme vulnerability to the impacts of introduced species present significant challenges.
+Recent development and the native biota’s extreme vulnerability to the impacts of non-native invasive species present significant challenges.
 DoD must sustain the land base to support military training and testing, while also meeting its stewardship responsibilities.
-SERDP and ESTCP projects are improving the understanding of the ecology of this region and providing DoD resource managers with the knowledge and tools needed to manage these island ecosystems into the future.
+SERDP and ESTCP projects are improving the understanding of the ecology of this region, including the key ecological processes needed to sustain its ecosystems, and providing DoD resource managers with the knowledge and tools needed to manage these island ecosystems into the future.